 Those groups of people who have been denied equality of opportunity to achieve wealth or power in our society.
 Women constitute another principal category of persons sometimes excluded or under-utilized in past employment patterns of society.

 Requires that any illegal discriminatory conditions pertaining to employment practices, whether intended or inadvertent, be eliminated.
 Non-discrimination applies to all persons, whether or not the individual is a member of a conventionally defined minority group.
 Therefore, no person may be denied employment or related benefits on grounds of ethnicity, national origin, ancestry, race, color, religion, creed, sex/gender, marital status, affectional or sexual orientation, age, gender identity, military or military veteran status, disability, family medical or genetic information, or any other legally Protected Characteristic.

 G. Protected Characteristic

 Protected characteristics are those personal traits, characteristics and/or beliefs that are defined by applicable law as protected from discrimination and/or harassment.
-They include age, color, creed, disability, gender identity or expression, marital or domestic partnership status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family medical or genetic information.
+They include age, color, creed, disability, gender identity or expression, marital or domestic partnership status, national or ethnic origin, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family medical or genetic information.

 The employee(s) who has/have been accused of violating this Policy.